barabanshek/Dagger/README.md

 ./microbenchmarks/benchmark_latency_throughput/dagger_benchmark_client --threads=1 --requests=1000000000 --delay=20 --function=loopback
 ```

-For more information on the available runtime options, please, check out the README in the benchmark folder.
-To run applications, please, check out the corresponding application folders as the procedure might vary from application to application.
+For more information on the available runtime options, check out the README in the benchmark folder.
+To run applications, check out the corresponding application folders as the procedure might vary from application to application.